 Pros and Cons of Popular Sortation Systems

-To make things easier, we’ve gathered together the pros and cons of three of the most common and popular sortation systems used in order fulfillment and materials handling (Pop-up Wheel Sorters, Sliding Shoe Sorters, and Tilt-tray/Cross-belt sorters).
+To make things easier, we’ve gathered together the pros and cons of three of the most common and popular sortation systems used in order fulfillment and materials handling (Pop-up Wheel Sorters, Sliding Shoe Sorters, and Tilt-tray/Cross-belt sorters) that you can reference as you seek to automate your warehouse.

 Free Guide: Choosing a Sortation System for Your DC